There are two ways to get a library card: In person and online.

 Books, audio books, music CDs, and DVDs on loan may be renewed three times unless a hold request has been placed on the item.
 Digital titles may not be renewed.
 If an item may be renewed (*see NOTE below), you may renew it in person, by phone, via “Telecirc” access (call 270.781.2924), or through the online catalog.

-*NOTE: You may be unable to renew items if you have blocks against your card due to fines.
+*NOTE: You may be unable to renew items if you have blocks against your card due to fines or fees.
 Additionally, an item with a hold request made by another patron may not be renewed.

 As of June 2020, there are no fines for overdue items exceptions include laptops and media equipment.